Operation Tidal Wave: Mission plan

 Based on HALPRO's experiences, the planners decided Tidal Wave would be executed by day and that the attacking bombers would approach at low altitude during the last leg of their run to avoid detection by German radar.
-Training included extensive review of detailed sand table models, practice raids over a mock-up of the target in the Libyan desert, and practical exercises over a number of secondary targets in July to prove the viability of such a low-level strike.
-The bombers to be used were re-equipped with bomb-bay fuel tanks to increase their fuel capacity to 3100 USgal.
-Additionally, Norden bombsights were replaced with low-level bombsights and the lead B-24s were also fitted with two .50-caliber machine guns, which were operated by the pilot.
+Training included extensive review of a detailed 1:5000 three dimensional map provided by the RAF, practice raids over a mock-up of the target in the Libyan desert, and practical exercises over a number of secondary targets in July to prove the viability of such a low-level strike.
+The crews were told - through informational films - that the defenders would be largely Romanian pilots and there were only 80 heavy AA guns and 160 smaller ones arranged for night time attacks and operated by indifferent Romanian gun crews.
+This was wishful thinking - in reality there were four times the heavy artillery and many German gun crews.

+The bombers to be used were each fitted with a (releasable) fuel tank in their bombbay to increase their fuel capacity to 3100 USgal at the cost of some of the bombload.
+The Norden bombsights were replaced with low-level bombsights and the lead B-24s - which were expected to suppress the enemy defences - were also fitted with two nose mounted .50-cal (12.5 mm) machine guns, which were operated by the pilot.
+The dorsal turrets of the lead aircraft were modified to be able to fire to the front as well.
+The aircraft of the 389th had their ventral ball turrets removed to move weight balance forward and so improve fuel economy.

+To put 156 aircraft over the target, the planners had determined that 186 aircraft would need to start the mission.
+There were problems with keeping aircraft operational due to the effect of the desert environment on the engines, compounded with lack of spare engines.
+(Note: A start of the preparations leading up to the mission, of the 196 aircraft available, 131 were operational) RAF workshops took on the overhaul of engines for the Ninth Air Force.

 The ordnance carried by the bombers consisted of 500 lb and 1000 lb high-explosive bombs, supplemented by incendiary bombs.
 All were armed with delayed action fuses varying in time from 45 seconds to six hours.